-Ikea Lack Hack – A high-end look on a dime!
+IKEA Lack Hack – A high-end look on a dime!

-Last Updated on June 18, 2020
+Last Updated on May 22, 2024

-A big thank you to Dap for sponsoring this Ikea Lack hack project.
+A big thank you to DAP for sponsoring this Ikea Lack hack project.
 As always, all opinions are 100% my own based on my experience.

-We purchased ours about three years ago, and I was getting sick of the very basic look of it.
-That said, we have been pleasantly surprised by the quality and durability of it, as is our typical experience with Ikea products.
-This is a photo of our Ikea Lack sofa table before I tackled this Ikea Lack hack.
 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

+We purchased our IKEA Lack sofa table in 2016 I was getting sick of the very basic look of it.
+That said, we have been pleasantly surprised by the quality and durability of it, as is our typical experience with Ikea products.

 Read on to learn how my Ikea Lack hack transformed the basic sofa table into my affordable version of that stunning bookcase!